Bogehaven/Exam/content/blog/dataviz-exam/index.md

 <iframe src="https://flo.uri.sh/visualisation/2544331/embed" width="1200" height="900" frameborder="0"><script src="https://public.flourish.studio/resources/embed.js"></script></iframe>

 Besides from this advantage and being visually pleasing (or kinda silly), it can be too distracting for the user to actually gaining a meaningful insight.
 Since we have data that is constantly moving, and no precise way of choosing a point in time, it becomes difficult to see this deployed in a professional setting.
-A more reliable, but certainly not as eye catching, choice would be to either visualize the same data though an interactive dashboard as such:

-Or create a stacked bar chart.
+A more reliable, but certainly not as eye catching, choice would be to either visualize the same data though an interactive dashboard, or create a stacked bar chart.

 The remaining data that seemed viable options for creating good visualizations was the Google Assistant data, and the Search History data.